excalidraw/excalidraw/src/packages/excalidraw/README_NEXT.md

 | exportPadding | number | 10 | The padding to be added on canvas |
 | embedScene | boolean | false | Indicates whether scene data should be embeded in svg.
 This will increase the svg size. |

-This function returns a svg with the exported elements.
+This function returns a promise which resolves to svg of the exported drawing.

 ##### Additional attributes of appState for `export\*` APIs